PJIceskull/qr-code-component-main/README.md

 - Make sure to always read over all of your files as they may contain important guidelines and documentation.
 - Box shadow properties and how to manipulate its values.

-Some Code I’m proud off
+Some Code I’m proud of

 ```css
 .qr-card {